amir734jj/Simple-proxy-cache/README.md

 // The target method will not get called because we cached this method with "Hello world!" argument cachedFoo.Get("Hello world!");
 ```

+#### Notes
+- Note that if method does not have any attributes then it will not be proxied or caches.